475 South Nelson Avenue

 How much will I pay?

 Every property with impervious surfaces within the City will pay a “fair share.”

 Property owners are encouraged to visit the following website, zoom in, and click on their property to see what the monthly and yearly fee will be.
 Click below for a searchable map of stormwater fees.

-Clear here for a hints on using the Stormwater Fee map: Stormwater Fee Map Instructions
+Clear here for a hints on using the Stormwater Fee map: Stormwater Fee Map Guide

 Although every effort was made to accurately assess each parcel, it is possible some may have been miscalculated.
 We will continue to update the system as needed.